AtheMathmo/rusty-machine/DEVELOPMENT.md

 - K-Means Clustering
 - Neural Networks

-I will need to update and optimize the linear algebra library but should be able to do this in tandem.
+I've decided for now to halt optimization efforts.
+It seems the best course of action is to decide as a community a single linear algebra library to utilize.
+This should also probably utilize BLAS and LAPACK bindings.

 ---